The Purl Stitch

 Also known as the Throw Method or the American Method

-Yarn is held in right hand, then, by necessity, wrapped around the right needle before pulling the stitch through.
+This is the most common purling method in the US.
+Easy to execute!
+Children can purl this way.
+No nonsense, you will be able to form a purl stitch with ease, and follow pattern instructions without modifying.
+Yarn is held in right hand, then, by necessity, brought to the front of the work if following a knit stitch, and, wrapped around the right needle before pulling the stitch through.
 Videos where I hold the yarn in the right hand all have a blue video icon.

 Combined Purling Method

-This method produces a true purl stitch, but there is one important distinction: because the yarn is wrapped around the needle clockwise instead of the more common counter clockwise, the resulting stitch is oriented differently on the needle, and must then be worked slightly differently on the following round than would a knit stitch.
+This method produces a true purl stitch, but there is one important distinction: because the yarn is wrapped around the needle clockwise instead of the more common counter clockwise, the resulting stitch is oriented differently on the needle, and must then be worked accordingly on the following round.

-Another reason this method can be appealing, is that because the yarn is held in the left hand, it has the speed advantage of Continental purling, and many people find it easier to manipulate than Continental.
+Because the yarn is held in the left hand, it has the speed advantage of Continental purling, and it is easier to manipulate than Continental.

 Here's a site that has more info on knitting in the Combination way.